canton7/RestEase/README.md

  - If the type is `Stream`, then the content will be streamed via [`StreamContent`](https://msdn.microsoft.com/en-us/library/system.net.http.streamcontent%28v=vs.118%29.aspx).
  - If the type is `String`, then the string will be used directly as the content (using [`StringContent`](https://msdn.microsoft.com/en-us/library/system.net.http.stringcontent%28v=vs.118%29.aspx)).
- - If the parameter has the attribute `[Body(BodySerializationMethod.UrlEncoded)]`, then the content will be URL-encoded (see below).
+ - If the parameter has the attribute `[Body(BodySerializationMethod.UrlEncoded)]`, then the content will be URL-encoded ([see below](#url-encoded-bodies)).
- - Otherwise, the parameter will be serialized as JSON (by default, or you can customize this if you want, see TODO REFERENCE).
+ - Otherwise, the parameter will be serialized as JSON (by default, or you can customize this if you want, see [Controlling Serialization and Deserialization](#controlling-serialization-and-deserialization)).

-### URL Encoded bodies
+### URL Encoded Bodies

 For APIs which take form posts (i.e. serialized as `application/x-www-form-urlencoded`), initialize the `[Body]` attribute with `BodySerializationMethod.UrlEncoded`.
 This parameter must implement `IDictionary` or `IDictionary<TKey, TValue>`.

-If any of the values implement `IEnumerable`, then they will be serilaized as an array of values.
+If any of the values implement `IEnumerable`, then they will be serialized as an array of values.

 For example: